zspratt21/GoDynamoApiTemplate/Readme.md

 The example api is a simple CRUD api for colors.
 It has the following endpoints:

 - GET /colors - Returns all colors
-- GET /colors/:id - Returns a color by id
+- GET /colors/:name - Returns a color by name
 - POST /colors - Creates a new color
-- PUT /colors/:id - Updates a color by id
+- PUT /colors/:name - Updates a color by name
-- DELETE /colors/:id - Deletes a color by id
+- DELETE /colors/:name - Deletes a color by name